Code-Institute-Submissions/Portfolio-21/README.md

 ### Scope

 For clients, my goal was to provide a brief overview of myself as a Makeup Artist and the love I have for what I do.
-This includes a brief introduction about me, my work, sharing makeup tutorials, a booking form for appointments, and many options for contacting me through social media.
+This includes a brief introduction about me, my work, sharing makeup tutorials, a booking form for appointments, and many options for connecting with me through social media.

 ### Structure